lxj22/SurgPLAN-Plus/README.md

 ## Dataset Generation

-You need to create dataset as follows:
+You need to create dataset in data/your_dataset_name as follows:
 ```
 {
     "train01.mp4": [